samuelyuan/Civ5MapImage/README.md

 ## Command-Line Usage

+The input filename can either be a .civ5map or .json file.
+To start using this application, you can use any of the map files in the maps/ folder or you can load a .civ5map in your game directory.

-You can read a .civ5map file and generate an output image.
-If you want to modify the map, you can export the map as a json by providing an output filename with the file extension .json and reuse the exported json as the input filename.
+If you generated the map image and want to modify the map, you can export the .civ5map as a .json by providing an output filename with the file extension .json and reuse the exported json as the input filename.

 ```
 ./Civ5MapImage.exe -input=[input filename] -mode=[drawing mode (optional)] -output=[output filename (default is output.png)]
 ```

-Example
+### Generate Physical Map Image

+The default map mode is physical, which shows the different types of terrain.
 ```
 ./Civ5MapImage.exe -input=earth.Civ5Map -output=earth.png
 ```